 5 Ways to Ace a Salary Negotiation

 We don’t like to negotiate our salary, it’s a part of our British nature.
-We avoid awkward situations so much that even have second-hand embarrassment from just hearing about an awkward situation.
-Not wanting to negotiate your salary might seem like a confidence issue but in reality it’s more complex than that, particularly for women.
+We avoid awkward situations so much that we even have second-hand embarrassment from just hearing about an awkward situation.
+Not wanting to negotiate your salary might seem like a confidence issue but in reality it’s more complex than that.

 If you’re accepting a new role don’t accept the first salary presented, negotiate.
 While it may appear a necessary evil, don’t let that stop you from getting a salary that you’re happy with.
 We present more general tips, but don’t forget that a salary negotiation can occur over the phone, on email, or face-to-face so tailor the information to the medium you’re using.